-As part of obtaining reasonable assurance about whether Benton County's financial statements are free of material misstatement, we performed tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements, noncompliance with which could have a direct and material effect on the determination of financial statement amounts.
-However, providing an opinion on compliance with those provisions was not an objective of our audit and, accordingly, we do not express such an opinion.
-The results of our tests disclosed no instances of noncompliance or other matters that are required to be reported under Government Auditing Standards.
-However, we noted certain material instances of noncompliance or other matters that are described in Part II of the accompanying Schedule of Findings.
+As part of obtaining reasonable assurance about whether Benton County's financial statements are free of material misstatement, we performed tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements, non-compliance with which could have a direct and material effect on the determination of financial statement amounts.
+However, providing an opinion on compliance with those provisions was not an objective of our audit, and accordingly, we do not express such an opinion.
+The results of our tests disclosed no instances of non-compliance or other matters that are required to be reported under Government Auditing Standards.

-Comments involving statutory and other legal matters about the County's operations for the year ended June 30, 2007, are based exclusively on knowledge obtained from procedures performed during our audit of the financial statements of the County.
+Comments involving statutory and other legal matters about the County's operations for the year ended June 30, 2008, are based exclusively on knowledge obtained from procedures performed during our audit of the financial statements of the County and are reported in Part III of the accompanying Schedule of Findings and Questioned Costs.
 Since our audit was based on tests and samples, not all transactions that might have had an impact on the comments were necessarily audited.
 The comments involving statutory and other legal matters are not intended to constitute legal interpretations of those statutes.

-Benton County's responses to findings identified in our audit are described in the accompanying Schedule of Findings.
+Benton County's responses to findings identified in our audit are described in the accompanying Schedule of Findings and Questioned Costs.
 While we have expressed our conclusions on the County's responses, we did not audit Benton County's responses, and accordingly, we express no opinion on them.

-We also noted certain additional matters that we reported to the management of Benton County in a separate letter dated March 4, 2008.
+We also noted certain additional matters that we reported to the management of Benton County in a separate letter dated March 13, 2009.

-This report, a public record by law, is intended solely for the information and use of the officials, employees, and citizens of Benton County and other parties to whom Benton County may report.
+This report, a public record by law, is intended solely for the information and use of the officials, employees, and citizens of Benton County and other parties to whom Benton County may report, including federal awarding agencies and pass-through entities.
 This report is not intended to be and should not be used by anyone other than these specified parties.